All Things Shipping

 Service levelPre-selects the carrier service for each order; skip if you want to rate-shop after import

 Start with Shippo's CSV template.
 It includes all column headers and a sample row so you can see the exact format expected.
 Download it from the Orders tab in your Shippo account before building your own file.
 It's faster than starting from scratch.
+For a full walkthrough, Shippo's help center has a step-by-step CSV upload guide.

-How to Import Orders via CSV in Shippo
+How to import orders via CSV in Shippo

 1. Prepare your CSV file.
 Export orders from your platform or build your spreadsheet.
 Make sure all eight required fields are present and correctly formatted (see the formatting section below).